Mkirwa24/se-assignment-2-introduction-to-software-engineering-Mkirwa24/README.md

 Continuous Education: Keeping up-to-date with ethical guidelines and best practices through ongoing education and training.

-Ethical Decision-Making: Using ethical frameworks and principles to guide decision-making in software development【Gotterbarn et al., 1999】
+Ethical Decision-Making: Using ethical frameworks and principles to guide decision-making in software development(Gotterbarn et al., 1999)

 Key References:
 IEEE Standard Glossary of Software Engineering Terminology (1990).